7255g389107j-droid/General-Compositional-Data-Analysis/README.md

 *Reliability is the shortest path to truth.*
 # This is something I gained only by acknowledging my defeat and reflecting on it.
 This system would not exist without Pearson, Professor Ohta, and the mentor who taught me statistics.

-*For information on how to identify invariant components, please refer to another repository.*
+*For information on my defeat, please refer to another repository.*